visgl/deck.gl/docs/api-reference/geo-layers/tile-layer.md

 If `getTileData` makes `fetch` requests against an HTTP 1 web server, then `maxRequests` should correlate to the browser's maximum number of concurrent `fetch` requests.
 For Chrome, the max is 6 per domain.
 If you use the `data` prop and specify multiple domains, you can increase this limit.
 For example, with Chrome and 3 domains specified, you can set `maxRequests=18`.

 If the web server supports HTTP/2 (Open Chrome dev tools and look for "h2" in the Protocol column), then you can make an unlimited number of concurrent requests (and can set `maxRequests=-1`).
+Note that this will request data for every tile, no matter how long the tile was visible, and may increase server load.

 - Default: `6`